NIEM/NIEM.github.io/json/reference/guidance/index.md

 ## Implementing Translators

-> TODO: Discuss an **easy button** transfrom from NIEM XML to JSON-LD, treating input
+> TODO: Discuss an **easy button** transform from NIEM XML to JSON-LD, treating input
 > like a *canned query* with very little optionality, transforming to JSON-LD
 > using XSLT3's JSON capability. &mdash;@webb